Students in the first year will typically register to take:

-University may be used to satisfy some AU Core requirements.
+Bringing in transfer credit?
+Please read on to see which credits may be used to satisfy AU Core requirements.

 Habits of Mind: Students who transfer 0-14 credits must satisfy all five Habits of Mind; those who transfer 15-29 credits must take courses from four Habits of Mind; those who transfer 30-44 credits must take courses from three Habits of Mind; those who transfer 45-59 credits must take courses from two Habits of Mind; those who bring 60+ credits must take one Habit of Mind course.
-Students may select, in consultation with an academic advisor, which Habits of Mind to complete.
+Students with transfer credit may select, in consultation with an academic advisor, which Habits of Mind to complete